zlatamigas/GameCellsWpfApp/README.md

   <kbd> <img src="https://github.com/user-attachments/assets/3b02dc70-f98b-4e3f-9729-8572413f6569" alt="Main Menu" width="480" style="border-radius:10px"\></kbd>
 </p>

-To generate a new game the user need to put down the desirable size of the game from 4 to 24 inclusive.
+To generate a new game the user needs to put down the desirable size of the game from 4 to 24 inclusive.
 The input is validated.

 A prebuilt level is stored in database and can be completed only once.
 So be attentive!